Market-Connections Professional Resume Writing Services

 1. Ask for feedback.
 Let your colleagues know that you value their opinions and advice.
 Thank them for their input and use it to enhance your performance.

-3. Find a mentor.
+1. Find a mentor.
 Find someone you trust with expertise in areas that interest you.
 Remember that mentoring can be helpful at any stage in your career.

-4. Continue learning.
+1. Continue learning.
 Sign up for training sessions at work and browse online for certification courses.
 Subscribe to industry publications and discuss them with your colleagues.

-5. Practice deliberately.
+1. Practice deliberately.
 Apply what you learn to your daily work.
 Set goals for increasing your productivity and accomplishments.

-Creating Work Life Balance:
+Creating Work Life Balance

 2. Strengthen your relationships.
 Spend time with family and friends.
 Build a network of support with loved ones who know you and care about you.

 3. Maximize your leisure time.
 Use your hours outside the office wisely.
 Develop a hobby that challenges and relaxes you.
 Participate in cultural activities and team sports.
+Perhaps you can transform your hobbies into side hustles.

 4. Deepen your spirituality.
 Connect with something larger than yourself.
 Clarify your values and purpose in life.
 Pray, meditate, and read inspiring texts each day.
 Join a spiritual community with others who share your beliefs.

 5. Work smarter.
 Free up more time and energy for the things that matter to you.
-Plan your week in advance and coordinate errands.
+Plan your week and coordinate errands.
 Leverage technology to complete tasks faster.
 Figure out the times of day when your performance peaks and use those hours to focus on your top priorities.

 6. Lighten up.
 You can enjoy life while taking your responsibilities seriously.
 A cheerful attitude may even help you to achieve more.
 Take frequent breaks and see the humor in difficult situations.
 Turn household chores and office paperwork into a game.

 Your mid-career years can be an exciting time to learn and grow.
-You can make dramatic changes like changing jobs or starting a new business or make smaller adjustments in how you approach your current position and daily life.
+You can make dramatic changes like changing jobs or starting a new business, or make smaller adjustments in how you approach your current position and daily life.

-Comments
+0 Comments

 10/21/2019

-Comments
+0 Comments

 Interview Coaching October 21, 2019

-Answering "Tell me about yourself" - Recruiter's Advice
+Answering "Tell Me About Yourself" - Recruiter's Advice

 • Tell me about yourself.